32 best guard dog breeds for maximum protection

 We know what you’re probably thinking: a corded Komondor as a guard dog?
 Surely not!

-But its unassuming nature and super loud bark is what sets this unexpected ally against intruders apart.
-This Hungarian breed of dog is a brilliant sheep herder — and this brilliant livestock herding quality is what makes the Komondor an innately protective pooch.
+But its unassuming nature and super loud bark are what set this unexpected ally against intruders.
+This Hungarian breed is a brilliant sheep herder – and this livestock herding quality is what makes the Komondor an innately protective pooch.

 So, if you’ve got children you want to keep a watchful eye on, consider a Komondor a trusty sidekick that’s happy to take on the challenge.